Estimating the number of superimposed sinusoids

-The result \eqref{AEP_asimpt2} and the property P.1. of the abridged error probability imply the next theorem.

-\begin{theorem} The error probability of the any non-adaptive MOS algorithm tends to some non-zero constant with the SNR or the number of samples tends to infinity. \end{theorem}
+Let us start with the case of known frequencies.
+In this case, using result \eqref{AEP_GIC}, statistical properties of random variables $ \left\{ \left\{{l}_{ci}^2 \right\}_{i=1}^{\mathcal{N}} \cup \left\{{l}_{si}^2 \right\}_{i=1}^{\mathcal{N}} \right\} $ (see Section \ref{PreRes}), and property P.1. of the abridged error probability one can find the next theorem. \begin{theorem} If $\nu_0<\mathcal{N}$, then the error probability of any non-adaptive MOS algorithm tends to some non-zero constant with the SNR or the number of samples tends to infinity. \end{theorem}

-Suppose that the BL estimates of frequencies $\bm{\omega}_{i}^*$ are used in some non-adaptive MOS algorithm, then the following theorem may be stated. \begin{theorem} If $\bm{\omega}_{i}^* \ne \bm{\omega}_{0i }$, then the error probability of the non-adaptive MOS algorithm tends to unity with the SNR tends to infinity. \end{theorem} \begin{IEEEproof} We give here a sketch of proof of Theorem \ref{negnegG}.
-If the condition $\bm{\omega}_{i}=\bm{\omega}_{0i }$ is not fulfilled, then the equalities \eqref{prop2} are also broken.
-Moreover, in this case the expectations from \eqref{prop2} depend on the true values of the amplitudes.
-Indeed, suppose that $\bm{\omega}_{i}=\bm{\omega}_{i}^*$, $\mathrm{E}(l_{ci}^*)$ and $\mathrm{E}(l_{si}^*)$ may be rewritten (up to sign) as
+Suppose that the BL estimates of frequencies $\bm{\omega}_{i}^*$ are used in some non-adaptive MOS algorithm, then the following theorem can be stated. \begin{theorem} If $\bm{\omega}_{i}^* \ne \bm{\omega}_{0i }$ and $\nu_0<\mathcal{N}$, then the error probability of the non-adaptive MOS algorithm tends to unity as the SNR or the number of samples tends to infinity. \end{theorem} \begin{IEEEproof} If the condition $\bm{\omega}_{i}=\bm{\omega}_{0i }$ is not fulfilled, then equalities \eqref{prop2} are also broken.
+Moreover, in this case, the expectations from \eqref{prop2} depend on the true values of the amplitudes.
+Indeed, suppose that $\bm{\omega}_{i}=\bm{\omega}_{i}^*$, $\mathrm{E}(l_{ci}^*)$ and $\mathrm{E}(l_{si}^*)$ can be rewritten (up to sign) as follows